 An employee who does not wish to return to work after her maternity leave must give her department the notice of termination required by her contract of employment.
 However, if a woman is in the position to do so, it would be helpful to her department if she can give as much notice as possible of her intention to leave her employment.

 Please note: If a woman does not return to work for at least three months following her maternity leave period, departments may reclaim the whole of the non-statutory element of maternity pay.
-If a woman cannot return to work because her fixed-term contract has ended, it would not be expected that she would be required to repay any of her maternity pay.
+If a woman cannot return to work because her fixed-term contract has ended she would not be required to repay any of her maternity pay as long as she had confirmed at the start of the maternity leave that she intended to return to work if suitable alternative work could be found.

 Back to top